aaxlee/C_HEADER_FILES/dynamic_array/README.txt

 works like std::vector
-=> if we exceed capacity, multiply it by 2
+=> if we exceed capacity, multiply it by 2 and resize

 to add functionality for other data types:
 1. Create a struct like the following example: